arangodb/feed/README.md

-# feed - a program to feed ArangoDB with generated random data
+# feed - ArangoDB random data and load generator

 This project is about putting data and load into and on an ArangoDB instance.
 Its purpose is to cover: